bl4de/security-tools/README.md

 security-tools
 ==============

-Collection of simple security tools created in Python.
+Small security related tools created in Python and Bash for CTF players, bug bounty hunters, pentesters and developers.